onehilltech/gatekeeper/README.md

 ### Mount Gatekeeper router endpoint

-Define a route (or router) to import the Gatekeeper routes into the application:
+Next, we need to impor (or mount) the Gatekeeper router into our application.
+This will expose route for managing and authenticating accounts.

 ```javascript
 // app/routers/endpoint.js